 The other business entities that offer limited liability to investors include corporations, limited liability companies, limited liability partnerships and limited liability limited partnerships.

-- Corporations are more complicated than limited partnerships and have more burdensome record-keeping and meeting requirements.
+- Corporations: More complicated than limited partnerships and have more burdensome record-keeping and meeting requirements.
 However, corporations can issue and sell shares as well as issue bonds, which are more flexible ways of raising capital.
 And because corporations are separate entities, investors cannot be held liable for business debts.

-- Limited liability partnerships (LLPs) have no general partner.
-All owners of a limited liability partnership have some limited responsibility for the business’ debts.
+- Limited liability partnerships (LLPs): Have no general partner.
+All owners of a limited liability partnership have some limited responsibility for the business’s debts.

-- Limited liability limited partnerships are a newer variant that has both general and limited partners.
-In this entity the general partner also has limited liability.
+- Limited liability limited partnerships: These are newer variant that has both general and limited partners.
+In this entity, the general partner also has limited liability.

 The Bottom Line